z4pf1sh/z4pf1sh.github.io/docs/posts/windows-consistency.md

   - z4pf1sh
 ---

-# I - Relics & Consistency - The Unhinged Rant About Windows
+# A Rant About The Consistency of Windows

 Born on November 10, 1983, Windows, at the time still based on MS-DOS, finally introduces the graphical user interface (GUI) to people using IBM PC (or its clones).

 Follow the path of history, as we shed some light onto one of the greatest weaknesses in terms of user experience of Windows - historical relics and inconsistency.

 <!-- more -->

-!!! info "This series was written on a Mac"

-    Just like the Windows 95 boot sound[^1].

 It’s been 40 years since Windows was first introduced, and even longer for MS-DOS, which was introduced 2 years prior to Windows.
 Over almost half a century, Windows has evolved through many iterations.
 Its kernel, for example, has evolved from MS-DOS, to MS-DOS-based, to NT.
 Till now, the latest version of Windows is Windows 11.
 There is certainly no denying that every single modern operating system, including Windows, is a feat of engineering.
 But shiny as it is, Windows is a piece of software that is way too big.
 And history relics have found their way to today, some hiding in the corners, some visible everyday, most remain untouched for years.
 This creates a feel of inconsistency, making Windows messy and segmented, sharply visible in user interface.